stephenh/stephenh.github.com/drafts/publishing-to-maven-repos-with-ivy.markdown

 The primary gotcha in this `ivysettings.xml` was having to use two separate resolvers for the same `~/.m2/repository`.
 This is because:

-* Only the `ibiblio` resolver will parser poms and follow transitive dependencies--which is important for retrieving
+* Only the `ibiblio` resolver will parse poms and follow the pom's transitive dependencies.

-* Only the `filesystem` resolver supports publishing--which is naturally important for publishing
+  (Technically the `filesystem` or `url` resolvers could retrieve jars with a Maven-ish artifact pattern, but the pom dependencies would be skipped.)

+* The `ibiblio` resolver does not support publishing, so we have to fall back to the `filesystem` resolver with a Maven-ish artifact pattern to publish.

-So, with the current Ivy capabilities anyway, it takes two resolvers for a single Maven repo if you also want to publish to it.
+So, with the current Ivy 2.1.0 capabilities, it takes two resolvers for a single Maven repo if you want to both retrieve from and publish to it.

 `ivy.xml`
 ---------